Zinc breaks through $3,000 barrier as metals rally gathers pace

 Zinc surged above $3,000 a metric ton for the first time in almost a decade while aluminum approached a three-year high, adding momentum to a metals rally fueled by bets on tightening supplies and robust demand.

-Zinc jumped as much as 5.8 per cent to $3,132.50 (U.S.) a ton on the London Metal Exchange, the highest since 2007, and traded at $3,111 at 5:08 p.m. in London.
-Aluminum rose as much as 2.7 percent to the highest since September 2014, while nickel, copper and lead also advanced.
+Zinc jumped as much as 5.8 percent to $3,132.50 a ton on the London Metal Exchange, the highest since 2007, before settling at $3,119 at 5:51 p.m. in London.
+Aluminum rose as much as 2.7 per cent to the highest since September 2014, while nickel, copper and lead also advanced.
 The rally boosted mining shares, with Freeport-McMoRan Inc. among the biggest gainers.

-An index of base metals climbed to a two-year high last week amid better-than-expected demand in China and a weakening dollar.
+An index of base metals has climbed to a more-than two-year high amid better-than-expected demand in China and a weakening dollar.
 The Asian nation is stepping up efforts to shut illegal aluminum and steel plants to cut emissions and excess capacity.
 A push to promote economic growth in China ahead of a leadership reshuffle later this year is also lifting industrial-metals use, said Bernard Dahdah, an analyst at Natixis SA in London.

 “Earlier this year, a lot of the rally was supply related, but recently we’ve seen demand starting to support as well,” Mr. Dahdah said by phone.